Bg

 The recommendations listed below represent the average amount of sleep typically needed at this age.
 However, please note there is a range of normal as some children have lower or higher sleep needs.
 Your child’s schedule may vary, and that is normal.

-At 23 months old, aim for at least 12.5 hours of total sleep per day (about 11 hours at night and 1.5 - 2 hours of day sleep in 1 nap).
-Most children need 5.25 - 5.75 hours of awake time in between sleep periods at this age.
+At 23 months old (adjusted), we recommend aiming for about 12.5 hours of total sleep per day (about 10 - 12 hours at night and 1.5 - 2.5 hours of day sleep in 1 nap).
+Most children do well with a set schedule that allows for about 5.25 - 5.75 hours of awake time in between sleep periods at this age.

 Here's a quick overview of what you may expect when it comes to 23 month olds and sleep.
 Note that these figures are averages and should be used as guidelines.